gracetian6/quant/binary-data.md

 ### SVM

+The shortest distance between the observations and the threshold is called the **margin**.
+When we use the threshold that gives us the largest margin to make classifications, we are using the maximal marginal classifier. (bad because super sensitive to outliers)

+Support Vector Classifier comes from the fact that the observations on the edge and within the soft margin are called support vectors.

 ### Sources
 - AUC and ROC: https://www.youtube.com/watch?v=4jRBRDbJemM by StatQuest with Josh Starner
 - Logistic Regression: https://www.youtube.com/watch?v=yIYKR4sgzI8 by StatQuest with Josh Starner
+- SVM Part 1: https://www.youtube.com/watch?v=efR1C6CvhmE by StatQuest with Josh Starner